exitnode/exitnode.io/index.md

 #### Welcome to EXITNODE

 # [About Us](/about)
 EXITNODE connects online skills with offline impact.
-We're tech enthusiasts dedicated to making an impact in our local community.
-Our philosophy is rooted in accessibility and diversity, welcoming anyone with a passion for technology.
+We're tech enthusiasts with a passion for connecting with others and providing a network of support for new engineers.
+Our philosophy is rooted in accessibility and diversity, we welcome anyone with a passion for technology.

 We hold regular meetings, both casual and formal.
 These gatherings let members network, share skills, and work on community projects.